LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

    - The quiz is designed to be both entertaining and informative.

 2. **As the site owner, I want to encourage repeat visits to the quiz platform.**
-   - Providing a "View High Scores" feature encourages users to return and improve their scores.
+   - Providing a "Completion Scores" feature encourages users to return and improve their scores.

 3. **As the site owner, I want to showcase the rich diversity of Africa through quiz questions.**
    - The quiz covers a range of topics to highlight the various aspects of the continent.

-## Technical Design

-### Flowchart

-*(Include a flowchart illustrating the quiz navigation and question flow.)*

 ## Technologies Used

 ### Languages

-- HTML
-- CSS
-- JavaScript
+- [Python](https://www.python.org/) programming language for the logic of the program

 ### Frameworks & Tools

-- None
+- [Font Awesome](https://fontawesome.com/) - icons from Font Awesome were used in the footer below the program terminal
+- [GitHub](https://github.com/) was used as a remote repository to store project code
+- [PEP8](http://pep8online.com/) was used to check my code against Python conventions
+- [Heroku Platform](https://https://heroku.com/) was used to deploy the project into live environment

 ### Libraries

-- None
+#### Python Libraries
+- os - used to clear terminal
+- random - used to alternate questions at start of the quiz
+- time - used to displayed delayed messages in the terminal

 ## Features

 - Interactive quiz questions
-- High scores leaderboard
+- Completion scores and time display
 - About the Quiz section for additional information

 ## Validation